GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 #### Specialize
 If you specialize as an evoker, you gain the following:
 Your maximum ki is increased by your heroism.
+Your maximum number of techniques known is now equal to your level.
 Choose three attributes.
 Each are increased by 1.

 #### Splash